MatthewBayfield/heritage_housing_issues/README.md

 **Expect a statistically significant weak positive correlation between these features and the sale price**.

 ### Validation Methods:
-In general all hypotheses will be validated using correlation tests, and other statistical tests to test whether the relevant features and target have statistically significant relationships.
+In general all hypotheses will be validated using correlation tests and Predictive Power Scores(PPS) to test whether the relevant features and target have the expected relationships, and whether these relationships are statistically significant.
 Plots will be used where appropriate to help visualise and also verify any relationships indicated by the tests.

-Hypothesis 1:
-The truth of this hypothesis will be evaluated using the correlation type test results, by assessing whether all feature group members demonstrate the expected correlation, and or whether other features should be included in a group.

-Hypothesis 2,3 & 4:
-All features will be ranked with regard to their Predictive Power Score(PPS) and correlation coefficient with the target: sale price.
-This will reveal the validity of the hypotheses.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks